teavver/skojir.ai-api/README.md

 Password must be 8 chars min, min 1 upper + lower, min 1 special char

 On success, an email will be sent to the user.
 They will need to verify their account using the /verify endpoint in order to log in.
-Verification code expires after 10 minutes and requires re-generating it using the [/re-verify](#post-apiauthre-verify---resend-verification-code) endpoint.
+Verification code expires after 10 minutes and requires re-generating it using the `"resend": true` property in the [`/auth/verify`](#post-apiauthverify---verify-account-with-code-or-resend-code) request body.

 ```json
 {